MapRock/TimeMolecules/tutorials/input_output_map_stored_procs_functions/readme.md

 - **{question}:** The question we want to ask.

 **Warning**: This template includes two URLs to CSV files.
-At the time (4/24/2026) ChatGPT doesn't read URLs.
-However Grok does.
+See note on [LLMs occassionally refusing to read URL](https://github.com/MapRock/TimeMolecules/blob/main/README.md#notes)s.

 ## The larger idea